pringshia/benchmarks/README.md

 # benchmarks
-Tracking the setting and (hopefully breaking) of benchmarks across various disciplines
+Tracking the setting and (hopefully breaking) of benchmarks across things I'd like to get better at.

+> What gets measured gets managed.
+>
+> — Peter Drucker